-In times of crisis (economic or otherwise), humans are forced to think of creative, unorthodox ways of ensuring their survival.
-As a prepper proactively thinking of an emergency’s plan B, you might be wondering whether resorting to alternative food resources might come in handy in times of need.
-Considering that dogs comprise the most significant percentage of household pets worldwide, is it possible to consume the food you once bought for your pup if necessary?
+In times of crisis (economic or otherwise), humans are forced to think of creative, unorthodox ways of ensuring survival.
+As a prepper proactively thinking of an emergency’s plan B, you might wonder whether resorting to alternative food resources might come in handy in times of need.
+Since dogs comprise the most significant percentage of household pets worldwide, is it possible to consume the food you once bought for your pup if necessary?

-Humans can eat dog food for survival as long as they have stored the product correctly.
+Humans can eat dog food for survival if they have stored the product correctly.
 Dog and human diets require a similar nutritional profile.
 However, long-term consumption is not advised, as the quality of ingredients included in these foods can’t sustain a human for prolonged periods.

-Therefore, in the following sections, I’ll give you the facts about eating dog food, including how long you can survive on a dog food diet, the risks related to the practice, whether these products are palatable or not, and so on.
+Therefore, in the following sections, I’ll give you the facts about eating dog food, including how long you can survive on a dog food diet, the risks related to the practice, whether these products are palatable, and so on.
 Keep reading to find out more.

-Even though the answer to the question “can humans eat dog food for survival” is a semi-confident yes (there are a few exceptions I’ll delve into in the following sections), when it comes to how long this practice is sustainable, the answer becomes a bit more complex.
+Even though the answer to the question “can humans eat dog food for survival” is a semi-confident yes (there are a few exceptions I’ll delve into in the following sections), regarding how long this practice is sustainable, the answer becomes a bit more complex.

-Humans can eat dog food for survival for up to a month without any adverse reactions.
+Humans can eat dog food to survive for up to a month without any adverse reactions.
 However, this timeframe is a generalization, and depending on the quality of the product you’re consuming and your general health, the period through which you can safely eat dog food can be longer or shorter.

-As you can see, there are too many variables at play here to determine a specific time frame throughout which you can safely consume dog food.
-As a rule of thumb, you should always treat this practice as a last resort and avoid it for as long as possible, especially when eating only dog food for extended periods.
+As you can see, too many variables are at play here to determine a specific time frame for safely consuming dog food.
+As a rule, you should always treat this practice as a last resort and avoid it for as long as possible, especially when eating only dog food for extended periods.

 However, if consuming dog food is your last resort, here are some considerations you’ll want to keep in mind when evaluating the product’s safety:

 - How well it has been stored.
-Dog foods stored at the right temperature and humidity level are notably safer to eat.
+Dog foods stored at the right temperature and humidity level are notably safer.
 Even though we don’t tend to pay much thought to how we keep our pups’ meals, you’ll want to consider them like any canned human product and follow the manufacturer’s storing instructions to a T.

 - Ingredient list.
 Even though, as you’ll see in one of the following sections, all dog food is generally manufactured to be safe for human consumption, not all products are the same.
 While some brands take their items through rigorous quality-control tests and use only premium-quality components, others don’t.
 Moreover, you’ll want to ensure that the food you’re eating provides you with enough protein, fat, and fiber.

 - Micronutrients.
 Again, I’ll delve more into this topic in a separate section, but it’s still important to note that dog and human diets mainly differ in their micronutrient requirements.
-Therefore, a product that’s fortified with a wide range of vitamins and minerals might be able to sustain you much longer than a more cheaply-made counterpart.
+Therefore, a product fortified with a wide range of vitamins and minerals might sustain you much longer than a more cheaply-made counterpart.

-You can only consume dog foods for a limited time window because there are some significant nutritional disparities between our dietary requirements and a dog’s.
-While not stark enough to affect your health within a week or two, these nutritional disparities will catch up with you as time goes by, resulting in a plethora of health-related risks.
+You can only consume dog foods for a limited time because there are significant nutritional disparities between our dietary requirements and a dog’s.
+While not stark enough to affect your health within a week or two, these nutritional disparities will catch up with you as time passes, resulting in many health-related risks.

 The most significant difference between a dog and a human diet is the type and amount of micronutrients each species requires.
 For example, if not intentionally fortified, most dog foods don’t provide enough vitamin b12 and b9 to sustain a human adult.

-If sustained for long periods, these deficiencies can result in:
+If sustained for long periods, these deficiencies can result in the following: